pyrotek45/avon/README.md

 **Language Agnostic:** Avon works with **any text format**—YAML, JSON, TOML, shell scripts, code, configs, documentation, or dotfiles.
 It brings variables, functions, and 80+ built-in utilities to any file, making even single files more powerful and maintainable.

+**Share Templates with `--git`:** One of Avon's key features is the `--git` flag, which lets you fetch and deploy templates directly from GitHub.
+Keep one template in git, deploy customized versions everywhere with a single command.
+Perfect for sharing dotfiles, team configs, and infrastructure templates.

 **Perfect for Everyone:**
 - **Developers:** Generate 10-1000 config files from one program
 - **Non-developers:** Easy way to download and deploy dotfiles, share configs, or manage personal settings